 Welcome to the college web page

-The College of Medicine was founded in 1975 as part of King Faisal University until 2009 when it became a college of the newly established University of Dammam, and in 1437-1438 AH the University name change to Imam Abdulrahman bin Faisal Univesity.
-Over the years, officials have worked hard to place it to the forefront of excellence in medical education.
+The College of Medicine was founded in 1975 as part of King Faisal University until 2009 when it became a college of the newly established University of Dammam and in 1437-1438 AH the University name change to Imam Abdulrahman bin Faisal University.
 The college facilitated the foundation of several health science colleges in the University.
 Sustained efforts have been made by the university to build supportive educational environment of high quality that attracts excellent students and outstanding faculty.
-Institutional accreditation of the University by the Educational Evaluation Commission - Higher Education Sector (EEC-HES), and accreditation of King Fahd Hospital of the University by JCI and CAP would ensure superb environment for work, learning and teaching, and service.
+Institutional accreditation of the University by the Educational Evaluation Commission - Higher Education Sector (EEC-HES), and Accreditation by Education Evaluation Commission represented by The National for Academic Accreditation & Evaluation Medicine and Surgery, and Accreditation from the Royal College of Physicians & Surgeons Canada, and Accreditation of King Fahd Hospital of the University by Saudi Central Board for Accreditation of Health Institutions, and Accreditation by JCI and CAP.

 The mission of the college guides us to deliver our core responsibilities.
 These are high quality teaching, research, clinical and community services.
 The college is a major contributor to research output in the university.
 Institute for Research and Medical Consultation at the university provides facilities for basic research.
-The undergraduate MBBS program is continually revised; the last major revision was completed in 2014.
-The MBBS curriculum is a competency based, system based, thematic with problem based learning system, and early clinical exposure.
+The undergraduate MBBS program is continually revised; The MBBS curriculum is a competency based, system based, thematic with problem based learning system, and early clinical exposure.
 The college offers several Master’s, PhD, clinical fellowships and residency programs.
 It runs very successful CME programs for the benefit of the medical workforce in the area.

 The college pursues strong and sustained partnerships with Directorate of Ministry of Health in the Eastern Province, Saudi Commission for Health Specialties, Monash University, University of Arizona, and The Royal College of Physicians and Surgeons in Canada.
 In addition, the college networks with other leading international universities and institutions.
 The college benefits from an external advisory committee with local and international expertise.
 The college liaises with the Colleges of Medicine in King Saud University and King Abdulaziz University to benchmark key performance indicators of quality assurance in undergraduate medical education.